patriciomase/is-on-the-screen/README.md

 # is-on-the-screen

-Is on the screen react component
+Simple react component to know when some element is contained on the visible screen